For scintigraphic imaging of cancers, including PET scans, and management of thyroid pathologies, including cancers.

 - Expertise in thyroid pathologies, including cancers(TUTHYREF network expert center).
 Local and regional thyroid RCP.

-- Expertise in metabolic radiotherapy thanks to the presence of radio-protected chambers (iodine 131 and LUTATHERA)
+- Expertise in metabolic radiotherapy, thanks to the availability of radiation-shielded rooms (Iodine-131, PLUVICTO, and LUTATHERA)

 Equipment